Devuna/Devuna-DateTimePicker/docs/index.md

 Documentation for the class properties and methods can be found in the Help folder of the repository.
 The Help folder contains everything needed to build an HTML_Help file for the DateTimePicker control.

-For detailed information on the control and its use, please see the **[Microsoft Documentation](https://msdn.microsoft.com/en-us/library/aa276346(v=vs.60).aspx)** for the DateTimePIcerControl.
+For detailed information on the control and its use, please see the **[Microsoft Documentation](https://msdn.microsoft.com/en-us/library/aa276346(v=vs.60).aspx)** for the DateTimePicker Control.